 The seasonality of our service fee business is dependent upon the seasonality of our clients' business and sales of their products.
-Accordingly, our management must rely upon the projections of our clients in assessing quarterly variability.
-We believe that with our current client mix and their current business volumes, our run rate service fee business activity will be at its lowest in the quarter ended March 31.
-We anticipate our Supplies Distributors' product revenue will be highest during the quarter ended December 31.
-Our eCOST business is moderately seasonal, reflecting the general pattern of peak sales for the retail industry during the holiday shopping season.
-Typically, a larger portion of our eCOST revenues occur during the fourth fiscal quarter.
+Accordingly, we must rely upon the projections of our clients in assessing quarterly variability.
+We believe that with our current client mix and their current business volumes, our run rate service fee business activity will be at its lowest in the quarter ended March 31 and highest in the quarter ended December 31.
+We anticipate our product revenue will be highest during the quarter ended December 31.
 We believe our historical revenue pattern makes it difficult to predict the effect of seasonality on our future revenues and results of operations.